Aaron Hernandez exhibited the slightest change in his final days

 So Hernandez began to talk, especially about the world that was barreling along without him.
 Not much, but something.
 From the weather to the NFL news to how his old college teammate Tim Tebow was attempting a baseball career to the traffic on the highways to and from prison.
 He was open to small talk.

 Every day Hernandez would show up in Courtroom 906 in downtown Boston and confront a few rows of family and friends of Daniel de Abreu and Safiro Furtado, who he was charged with killing one Boston summer night in 2012.
-There were parents and cousins and wives and friends and an entire close-knit community of Abreu’s and Furtado’s who showed up everyday in court to support each other.
+There were parents and cousins and wives and friends and an entire close-knit community of Abreus and Furtados who showed up everyday in court to support each other.

 He’d talk about that, too.